kubernetes-retired/external-storage/README.md

 ### Outside of Kubernetes - container

-The container is going to need to run with `out-of-cluster=true`, and one of `master` or `kubeconfig` set.
+The container is going to need to run with `out-of-cluster` set true and one of `master` or `kubeconfig` set.
 For the `kubeconfig` argument to work, the config file needs to be inside the container somehow.
 This can be done by copying the kubeconfig file into the folder where the Dockerfile is and adding a line like `COPY config /config` to the Dockerfile.

 Build nfs-provisioner and a Docker image for it.